Denbergvanthijs/MethodsInAIResearch/README.md

 The system currently supports five configurability options:

-- Printing the output in all-caps `output_in_caps=False` (True or False)
+- Printing the system utterances in all-caps `output_in_caps=False` (True or False)
 - Ask user about correctness of match for Levenshtein results `max_lev_distance=3` (integer 1 or higher)